$C^{\alpha}$ regularity of weak solutions of non-homogenous ultraparabolic equations with drift terms: Introduction

-The authors in \cite{XZ} proved that the equation (\ref{eq:Prandtl}) exists a global weak solution $w\in L^{\infty}(Q_T)$ with $Q_T=\{(\xi,\eta,\tau), 0<\xi<L,0<\eta<1,0<\tau<T\}$, if the pressure is favourable, i.e. \ben \partial_x\pi(x,t)\leq 0,\quad \forall~ 0<x<L, t>0. \een It's still unknown whether the above weak solution is smooth.
-However, if the coefficient of (\ref{eq:Prandtl}) is smooth, the main part of the operator satisfies the well-known H\"ormander's hypoellipticity conditions, which sheds lights on the smoothness of weak solutions.
-It is interesting whether weak solutions of equation (\ref{eq:Prandtl}) is still smooth when the coefficient is only measurable and local order terms exist.

-On the other hand, recent results obtained by Pascucci-Polidoro \cite{PP}( see also, Cinti-Pascucci-Polidoro \cite{CPP}) and Cinti-Polidoro \cite{CP}) proved that the Moser iterative method still works for a class of ultraparabolic equations with measurable coefficients.
+On the other hand, the results obtained by Pascucci-Polidoro \cite{PP} proved that the Moser iteration still works for a class of ultraparabolic equations with measurable coefficients; see also, Cinti-Pascucci-Polidoro \cite{CPP} dealing with the non-homogenous case and Cinti-Polidoro \cite{CP} for general hypoelliptic equations.
 Their results show that for a non-negative sub-solution $u$ of (\ref{eq:KOL}), the $L^{\infty}$ norm of $u$ is bounded by the $L^p$ norm ($p \ge 1$).
 This is a very important step to the final regularity of solutions of the ultraparabolic equations.
-Based on these bounded estimates for weak solutions, Zhang \cite{Zhang}, Wang-Zhang \cite{Wang-Zhang2009} and Wang-Zhang \cite{Wang-Zhang2011} can prove the H\"{o}lder regularity of weak solutions with the help of De Giorgi-Nash-Moser iteration by exploring a weak Poincar\'{e} inequality(see also, Xin-Zhang-Zhao \cite{XZZ}, Wang-Zhang\cite{Wang-Zhang3} for different ultraparabolic parabolic cases).
-Note that the above progress is based on the weak solutions of (\ref{eq:Prandtl}) without lower order terms $A$ and $B$.
-However, when lower order terms $A$ or $B$ exists, their integrability maybe change the relevant weak Sobolev and Poincar\'{e} inequalities and cause some difficulties in De Giorgi-Mash-Moser iterations.
+Based on these estimates for weak solutions, Zhang \cite{Zhang} for the homogenous ultraparabolic equations, Wang-Zhang \cite{Wang-Zhang2009} for the non-homogenous case and Wang-Zhang \cite{Wang-Zhang2011} for general hypoelliptic equations can prove the H\"{o}lder regularity of weak solutions with the help of De Giorgi-Nash-Moser iteration by exploring a weak Poincar\'{e} inequality; see also Wang-Zhang \cite{Wang-Zhang3} for other different ultraparabolic parabolic cases.
+Note that the above progress is based on the weak solutions without lower order terms(for example $c(x)u$ or $f$).
+However, when lower order terms exist, their integrability in different critical Sobolev spaces might change the relevant weak Sobolev and Poincar\'{e} inequalities, which cause some difficulties in De Giorgi-Nash-Moser iterations, since one can not use the Log form auxiliary function directly (see, for example, Lemma 3.2 from below).